Safety in Malaysia:

 Quality of Care

 The healthcare system in Malaysia is excellent in the private sector.
 Hospitals in Kuala Lumpur and Penang meet international standards.
-Be careful of high costs without insurance.
+Be aware, however, of the high costs without insurance.

 Mosquitoes & Diseases

 Dengue is present, especially after rain.
-Use repellents and empty stagnant water.
-Malaria is rare except in deep jungle areas in Borneo.
+Use repellents and empty out any standing water.
+Malaria is rare except in the deep jungle areas of Borneo.

-Seasonal flooding during the monsoon (Nov-Mar) on the East coast.
-"Haze" phenomenon (pollution mist) linked to Indonesian forest fires can affect air quality.
+Seasonal flooding during the monsoon (Nov–Mar) on the East Coast.
+The "haze" (pollution smog) caused by forest fires in Indonesia can affect air quality.

 Zero Tolerance for Drugs

 Always use a VPN on public Wi-Fi networks.
-Beware of calls from people posing as police or immigration authorities asking for money transfers (Macau Scam).
-Official authorities never ask for immediate payment over the phone.
+Be wary of calls from people posing as the police or immigration authorities and asking for money transfers (the Macau Scam).
+Official authorities never request immediate payment over the phone.

-Although alcohol is available, public intoxication is frowned upon and can lead to prosecution.
-Be aware of "public indecency" laws (Indecent Exposure) which are strictly interpreted.
+Although alcohol is available, public drunkenness is frowned upon and can lead to prosecution.
+Be aware of the laws on "indecent exposure," which are interpreted strictly.

 Emergency Contacts and Assistance